Biohazardyee/courses/SUPINFO/Year 1/Courses/3AGIL/Agile Scrum.md

     - Team: permet de recuperer feedback constant et repondre aux besoins
     - Individual: devenir meilleur, etre plus confiant se sentir ecouter
     - Client: aura un produit encore meilleur

+### Mayden Case Study

+What challenges did the company face?
+What impact did it have on their business?

+- The company faced challenges because they had to adapt to their client needs, which were changing frequently, and they were using a waterfall envrionment, which was not flexible enough to accommodate these changes.
+"Our best-laid plans were continually hijacked for short-priority developments.
+The end result was that we reached a ppint where we had started lots of things but finished very little."

+There was an illusion of progress.
+Projects were assigned to only one person, thus taking month to finish.
+There was no team environment and each individual was expert in their own field, some had large backlogs of work, while other had insuficient work.
+In general, teams were bored, wxith low morale and motivation, created by these individual silos.

+What opportunity presented itself to the company?
+How was it embraced?

+The company had a new project with a brand new technology.
+The higher ups saw this as an opportunity to try a new approach, and they decided to use Agile Scrum for this project.
+The company has fully commited to it, giving the team training and coaching, and allowing them to self-organize.

+What was the team reaction?

+Some team members already had experience with Agile and were the first to introduce it to their colleagues.
+They all saw the benefits of Agile and were excited to try it out.

+What are the key elements to success in this transition?

+1. The whole company has to commit to the change, from the top to the bottom.
+2. The team has to be trained and coached in Agile.
+3. Avoid falling into bad habits early on

+Can you identify 3 types of companies for which Scrum wouldn't apply as easily?

+1. Construction companies, they can't change the design of a building once it's been started.
+2. Companies with regulated environment (Boeing, Lockheed Martin, etc.), they have to follow strict guidelines and regulations.
+3. Companies with very large teams, it can be difficult to coordinate and communicate effectively.

+What would be agood definition of "Waterfall" according to you ?
+Pick a company that you belive works in waterfall and try to outline and design their processes.

+Waterfall is a linear and sequential approach to project management and software development, where each phase must be completed before the next begins.
+It is often inflexible and can lead to challenges if requirements change.

+A company that works in waterfall is a construction company.
+Their process would be:

+1. Expression des besoins: The client expresses their needs and requirements for the building.
+2. Specification: The company creates a detailed specification of the building, including design, materials, and budget.
+3. Conception générale: The company creates a general design of the building, including floor plans and elevations.
+4. Conception détaillée: The company creates a detailed design of the building, including structural engineerings.
+5. Réalisation: The company begins construction of the building.
+6. Tests unitaires: The company tests individual components of the building, such as electrical systems and plumbing.
+7. Tests d'intégration: The company tests the integration of all components of the building.
+8. Validation/recette: The company conducts a final inspection of the building to ensure it meets all requirements and regulations.
+9. Maintenance: The company provides maintenance and repairs for the building as needed.